Galinstan

-Galinstan (R) is a brand name for a alloy composed of gallium, indium, and tin which melts at -19 °C and is thus liquid at room temperature.
-However, it is not a eutectic alloy but a near eutectic alloy.
-In scientific literature, galinstan is also used as an acronym denoting the eutectic composition of the alloy of Ga-In-Sn, which melts at around +11 °C. The composition of both alloys is roughly the same, albeit the Galinstan (R), the technical product of a company, has likely additions of flux to improve flowability, reduce melting temperature, and reduce surface tension.
-The physical properties of the Galinstan (R) and the pure eutectic alloy EGaInSn thus differ slightly.
+Galinstan is a brand name for an alloy composed of gallium, indium, and tin which melts at -19 °C and is thus liquid at room temperature.
+In scientific literature, galinstan is also used to denote the eutectic alloy of gallium, indium, and tin, which melts at around +11 °C. The commercial product Galinstan is not a eutectic alloy, but a near eutectic alloy.
+Additionally, it likely has added flux to improve flowability, to reduce melting temperature, and to reduce surface tension.

-Galinstan is composed of 68.5% Ga, 21.5% In, and 10.0% Sn (by weight).
+Eutectic galinstan is composed of 68.5% Ga, 21.5% In, and 10.0% Sn (by mass).

-Due to the low toxicity and low reactivity of its component metals, in many applications, galinstan has replaced the toxic liquid mercury or the reactive NaK (sodium–potassium alloy).
+Due to the low toxicity and low reactivity of its component metals, galinstan has replaced the toxic liquid mercury or the reactive sodium–potassium alloy in many applications such as bulb thermometers and high-temperature heat exchangers.

 Name

-The name "Galinstan" is a portmanteau of gallium, indium, and stannum (Latin for "tin").
+The name "galinstan" is a portmanteau of gallium, indium, and stannum (Latin for "tin").
 The brand name "Galinstan" is a registered trademark of the German company Geratherm.